November 20, 2024

 Can you wait longer than three?

 Absolutely!!
 Our girls were both 3.5 when we transitioned them, and to be honest, they would have happily stayed in their cribs even longer.
 But both times friends were giving away their extra bed for free, so we jumped on the opportunity!
+And I know people who have kept their kiddos in their cribs well into age four!
+When it works, it works.

 Another “milestone” I suggest waiting on before transitioning to a big bed is dropping the final nap.
 Naps can be a tricky part of the sleep puzzle as is, and I’ve heard of many families who have transitioned their toddler to a bed while they were still napping every day, but the transition made that nap become a huge challenge, or sometimes just not happen anymore.